The 18 All-Time Greatest Things to Do in Las Vegas

 There are lots of weird museums in Las Vegas, but the Neon Museum is the only one that's almost entirely outdoors.
 Roam the grounds of the Neon Boneyard and North Gallery for a look into Vegas history with preserved and restored signs and marquees from Vegas casinos, resorts, and other businesses.
 Come at night for Brilliant!, a sound and projection mapping show that appears to bring featured items in the collection back to life.

-When it comes to hiking and rock climbing in Las Vegas, there's usually one problem: it's too damn hot.
-So take advantage of the mild fall and winter temperatures to thoroughly explore Valley of Fire, a state park famous for its dramatic red, white, and pink sandstone rock formations.
+When it comes to hiking and rock climbing in Las Vegas, there's usually one problem: It's too damn hot.
+So take advantage of the mild winter temperatures to thoroughly explore Valley of Fire, a state park famous for its dramatic red, white, and pink sandstone rock formations.
 You'll see the Mars-like terrain of Rainbow Vista, ancient petroglyphs at Mouse's Tank, and a leftover Western movie set near White Domes.

 Off the Strip

 What a long, strange trip it's been.
 AREA15 debuted in 2020 as a beautifully bizarre warehouse of art installations and attractions, anchored by Meow Wolf's Omega Mart, best described as a grocery store on acid with a company tour of the fictional corporation behind it.
 Over three years, AREA15 has grown beyond its initial space to include Illuminarium (where outer space and African safaris come to life with video-projection walls and 4D effects), the Lost Spirits Distillery and its bucket-list dinner experience, and the Liftoff cocktail lounge, which elevates guests 130 feet in the air for 365-degree Vegas views.
 AREA15 is only getting bigger with a 20-acre expansion in the works that will include a year-round horror-themed attraction by Universal Studios.